 “A piece of fruit does contain sugar, but there are so many important plant based ‘phytochemicals’ that are wonderful for our health.
 They’re also full of vitamins and minerals.
 Compare that to things like honey and maple syrup and you’ll see they’re really just sugar and their advantages are minor.”

-For more sugar-fighting strategies, check out 11 nutrition label ingredients that are basically code for "sugar."
+For more sugar-fighting strategies, check out the three foods that are basically just "sugar."